10 "helping" professions and how to train for them

 The job: While computer support and repair professionals probably aren't an obvious addition to a list of traditional helping professions, anyone who has battled computer woes in the middle of a major project can appreciate the tremendous service they provide.
 Offering technical support and recovering or fixing data or hardware, a computer or hardware repair specialist is your best friend when computer disaster strikes.

 The training: While many computer support and repair specialists are at least partially self-taught, the BLS notes that employers prefer to hire those with certificates, associate degrees or, especially, bachelor's degrees in information technology or a related discipline.
 Additional professional certifications are always a plus, giving you a valuable edge in a competitive job market.
 An increasing number of professionals complete online computer support and repair training, though hardware-oriented disciplines will likely require some classroom instruction.

-What you'll make: BLS data shows that the median computer support specialist salary in 2010 was $44,300, though the top 10 percent earned more than $72,690.
-According to Global Knowledge's 2011 IT Skills and Salary Survey, however, those with professional certifications can earn considerably more.
-Specialists working for banks, natural gas distributors and computer equipment manufacturers tended to earn the most, as did those living in Massachusetts, Washington DC and Connecticut.
+What you'll make: BLS data shows that the median computer user support specialist salary in 2015 was $48,620, though the top 10 percent earned more than $81,260.
+Specialists working for banks, aerospace product and parts manufacturers, securities and commodity exchanges and natural gas distributors tended to earn the most, as did those living in Massachusetts, Washington D.C. and Connecticut.